Vientiane's flat terrain and riverside setting offer favorable weather for certain outdoor activities.

 The riverside area has a cluster of bars and restaurants for evening drinks and dining.

-Most establishments nearby midnight.
+Most establishments close by midnight.
 Plan your evenings accordingly as only a few stay open later on weekends.

 Vientiane has a number of shopping experiences, from busy bazaars to artisan workshops.

-Several shops are experts in traditional Lao crafts: exquisite silk weaving, detailed wood carving, and intricate silverwork.
+A number of shops specialize in traditional Lao crafts: exquisite silk weaving, detailed wood carving, and intricate silverwork.

 Handwoven silk scarves, clothing, and wall hangings are excellent quality and authentic souvenirs.

-Intricate carvings of Buddha figures, animals, or traditional motifs are popular, alongside silver jewelry and decorative items.
+Intricate carvings of Buddha figures, animals, or traditional motifs are popular, alongside items of silver jewelry and decorative items.

 Inquire with customs if you have concerns about specific items prior to leaving Laos.